-(Exclusion: The first three bullets do not apply to non-competition events e.g. fun runs, picnic runs, contract rallies, etc. that are run under annual club insurance coverages)
+(Exclusion: The first ~~four~~ three bullets do not apply to non-competition events e.g. fun runs, picnic runs, contract rallies, etc. that are run under annual club insurance coverages)

-- Provide a list of planned TSD or Navigational Rally events for the season to the CARS Regional Director, - Provide supplementary regulations to the CARS Regional Director, - Obtain a permit for the event from the CARS Regional Director, - Provide a copy of the affiliated club annual insurance certificate to the CARS office and the Regional Director.
+- Provide a list of planned TSD or Navigational Rally events for the season to the CARS Regional Director, - Provide supplementary regulations to the CARS Regional Director, - Obtain a permit for the event from the CARS Regional Director, - ~~Provide a copy of the affiliated club insurance application that references said TSD Rally events to the CARS Regional Director,~~ - Provide a copy of the affiliated club annual insurance certificate to the CARS office and the Regional Director.